samiuljoy/samiuljoy.github.io/portfolio.md

  *2021 - 2024*

-Conducted an independent research on *Abroma augustum* plant against water-logging and academic research on optimized growth in *Rauvolfia tetraphylla* by testing different auxin hormone concentrations.
+Conducted an independent [research](academics/abromaaugustum.html) on *Abroma augustum* plant against water-logging and academic [research](academics/thesis.html) on optimized growth in *Rauvolfia tetraphylla* by testing different Auxin hormone concentrations.
 Gained hands-on experience with soil preparation, planting, hormone application, sample collection, and laboratory testing while following strict protocols.
 Assisted professors with literature reviews, performed lab experiments, wrote a thesis and contributed to herbarium specimen evaluation and data analyses as part of academic studies.

 ### # Technological Experience

 Experienced Linux user since 2014 with expertise in Command Line Interface (CLI), Networking, Subnetting, Iptables and Web Designing (HTML, CSS, JS).
 Proficient in Shell Scripting(made a [static site generator](https://samiuljoy.github.io/demo/base.html)), semi-proficient in Python, and familiar with C/C++.
 Skilled in Statistical analysis using Excel and Data Visualization with Python's Matplotlib module.
 Proficient in various software tools, including Microsoft Office Suite, LibreOffice, Git, R Studio, VIM, BioPython.
-Comfortable with IoT devices such as RaspberryPi, Arduino, Esp8266 and other single-board computers, with additional skills in transcription, copywriting, article writing and fast typing (average of 80 wpm).
+Comfortable with IoT devices such as RaspberryPi, Arduino, Esp8266 and other single-board computers, with additional skills in transcription, copywriting, article writing and relatively fast typing.

 ## # Projects